MUGGLES AND MINISTRIES

 HARRY POTTER AND THE DEATHLY HALLOWS

-This corner was also used in Harry Potter and the Deathly Hallows Part One in the scene when Harry, Ron and Hermione need to infiltrate the Ministry of Magic to retrieve the locket from Dolores Umbridge.
+This corner was also used in Harry Potter and the Deathly Hallows Part One, for the scene in which Harry, Ron and Hermione need to infiltrate the Ministry of Magic to retrieve Dolores Umbridge's locket.

 They do so by taking Polyjuice Potion and assuming the appearances of three Ministry employees - Mafalda Hopkirk, Albert Runcorn and Reg Cattermole.